-SQL Data Management Language (DML) Reference
+SQL Data Manipulation Language (DML) Reference

 This page describes LeanXcale’s SQL DML.